Inbound AI For Appliance Repair Calls

 Can AI answer refrigerator repair calls?

 Yes.
-It can answer immediately, capture cooling status, symptoms, brand, model, age, error codes, food-safety context, and route sealed-system or urgent questions according to your rules.
+It can answer immediately, capture cooling status, symptoms, brand, model, age, error codes, food-safety context, and send sealed-system or urgent questions through your rules.

 Can it schedule washer, dryer, oven, and dishwasher repairs?